Is a Cruise Ship Retirement Cheaper than Assisted Living?

-It might sound like a lark for Mom and Dad to live out their golden years in a nice hotel or on a globetrotting cruise ship, but when you calculate the costs and the practical realities, how does it really compare to assisted living?
+It might sound like a lark for Mom and Dad to live out their golden years in a hotel, or on a globetrotting cruise ship — but when you calculate the costs and the practical realities, how does it really compare to assisted living?

-There’s an e-mail rumor that’s been making the rounds for years; have you heard this one?
-If you spend your retirement on a cruise ship, or as a permanent resident of the Holiday Inn, it’ll be cheaper and provide better service than your average nursing home or assisted living facility.
+There’s a rumor that’s been making the rounds for years — have you heard it?
+If you spend your retirement on a cruise ship, or as a permanent resident of the Holiday Inn, it’ll be cheaper and provide better service than your average senior living or assisted living facility.
 That’s what the rumors say, anyway.
-We’ve done some research of our own, looked at the hard numbers about assisted living costs, and here’s what we’ve found out.
+We’ve done some research of our own, looked at the hard numbers about assisted living costs, and here’s what we’ve found.
+Learn more.

-As for the hotel rumor, the Towne Place Suites by Marriott in Falls Church, Virginia, were Joy Bricker’s home for 10 years, before ailing health forced her to move in with her daughter, according to a CNN report.
+As for the hotel rumor, the Towne Place Suites by Marriott in Falls Church, Virginia, was Joy Bricker’s home for 10 years, before ailing health forced her to move in with her daughter, according to a CNN report.
 Apartment living in the Washington, D.C. area was costly — and the extended-stay hotel offered amenities that a regular apartment didn’t.

 The logistics of living permanently on a cruise ship seem more than a little impractical.
 First of all, you can’t bring more much more than a suit case worth of possessions on a cruise.
 You can forget about packing your favorite sitting chair or a painting.
 That issue aside, it’s not as if one could just move on to a cruise ship and live happily ever after.
 Passengers must disembark when the cruise ends, and make arrangements while the ship is at port.
 Keeping these temporary arrangements month after month would be more than burdensome.